BZemba87/true-crime-story-time/README.md

 - As a user, I want to be able to browse a selection of true crime blog posts and choose which one I want to read
 - As a user, I want to be able to click on a post to access the whole blog post
 - As a user/admin, I want the number of likes on each post to be visible so that I can easily see which ones are popular
+- As a user/admin, I want to be able to create an account and log in to view/read/create posts

 ## Member User Goals ##
 - As a user with an account, I want to be able to log in easily and be remembered